rrirower/DPFeedMerge/README.md

 # Prequisites
 * 64 bit Windows: 10
 * .Net Framework 4.8
-* xx MB of Free Disk Space.
+* 11 MB of Free Disk Space.

 # Installation
 Please download the setup file from the latest release.